ashit1303/bash_scripts/README.md

 (ie a2ensite and a2dissite)
 It will also create document root folder in default folder

-Supported to linux (Redhat/Centos, Debian/Ubuntu OpenSuSE and Arch linux) Report bug to kmr.ashit1303@gmail.com still under development
+Supported to most of the linux distos  (REDHAT/CENTOS DEBIAN/UBUNTU ARCH and OpenSuSE) Report any bugs to kmr.ashit1303@gmail.com still under development